Pope Francis Hospitalised With Bronchitis - UrduPoint

 Pope Francis Hospitalised With Bronchitis

-Vatican City, (APP - UrduPoint / Pakistan Point News - 14th Feb, 2025) Pope Francis was admitted to hospital in Rome on Friday for tests and treatment for bronchitis, the Vatican said, the latest in a series of health problems for the 88-year-old pontiff.
+Rome, (APP - UrduPoint / Pakistan Point News - 14th Feb, 2025) Pope Francis was admitted to hospital on Friday for tests and treatment for bronchitis, the latest in a series of health problems for the 88-year-old pontiff.

-Francis, who has been breathless in recent days and has delegated officials to read his speeches, was admitted following his morning audiences, the Vatican said.
+Francis, who has been breathless in recent days and has delegated officials to read his speeches, held his morning meetings as planned before heading to Rome's Gemelli hospital, the Vatican said.

-He was hospitalised at Rome's Gemelli hospital for "some necessary diagnostic tests and to continue treatment for ongoing bronchitis in a hospital setting", according to the Vatican.
+He was hospitalised for "some necessary diagnostic tests and to continue treatment for ongoing bronchitis in a hospital setting", it said.

 The Argentine pontiff, who took over as head of the Catholic Church in 2013, will be staying in a suite used exclusively by popes, which has its own chapel.